-Not that long ago I visited one of my clients, the Breckenridge Grand Lodge, in Colorado, which, by the way, is an amazing resort.
+Not long ago, I visited one of my clients, the Breckenridge Grand Lodge, in Colorado.
 While talking with several of their team members, a florist came in to deliver a plant.
 My client looked at the card to see who was receiving this gift, and she smiled.

 It turns out that the plant was going to one of their employees for their one-year anniversary.
-I was told that every employee receives a plant like this one on their one-year anniversary.
-I asked, “What do they get on their second year anniversary?”
+I was told that every employee receives a plant like this one on their one-year anniversary to show appreciation.
+I asked, “What do they get on their second-year anniversary?”

 Other ways to show appreciation might be to take employees to lunch – or bring lunch in.
 Maybe it’s something as basic as recognizing an employee’s birthday.
 I worked with the former CEO of a trucking company who used to write a personal note on a birthday card to each one of his 300 truckers.
 He knew the value of showing appreciation to the employees who were on the road and away from their families while working for his company.

 So, a simple question to make you think might be: What little things do you or your company do to show appreciation, engage and fulfill employees?

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.

 (Copyright © MMXV, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.